 If you miss a dose, give your child the missed dose as soon as you remember.
-You must give each envelope with a glass of water.
+You must provide each envelope with a glass of water.
 Do not put two sachets together in a drink.

-What if I give too much movicol?
+What if I give too many movies?

 If this happens, stop taking Movicol and drink plenty of fluids.
-If you are concerned contact your doctor or pharmacist.
+If you are concerned, contact your doctor or pharmacist.

 How do I take Movicol?